rapka/polemics-md/content/essays/catgirl-research-research.md

 I learned that a joke group chat based on a British football club is now sponsoring generative AI startups and their IRL publicity stunts

 Beyond that, I don't think I learned very much of value.
-I did sustain tremendous amounts of psychic damage while researching this article though.
+I did sustain tremendous amounts of psychic damage while researching for this essay though.

-### Additional Accelerationist Reading
+### Additional Accelerationist Articles

 Both imgnAI and Milady fall under the "cute/acc" branch of accelerationism, which Matt Colquhoun has written extensively about cute/acc and its relation to Nick Land over at their Xenogothic blog.
 Cute/acc doesn't inherently fall under the umbrella of "effective accelerationism" like other "/acc" variants, but is instead a descendent of Nick Land's proto-e/acc views[^9] and could theoretically be described as left wing, I believe the concept of left accelerationism is mostly dead in 2024[^10] and any association with NFTs invariably attracts crazed libertarians.